Funds: Advice from a lawyer

 • Container funds

-• Fund of funds – investments are spread across individual funds
+• Fund of funds – investments are diversified into individual funds

 • Monument funds